Pinellas Suncoast Transit Authority: SunRunner BRT

 In 2009, PSTA began planning for a bus rapid transit (BRT) service to better serve customers along higher-ridership corridors.
-The first area of focus is the 1st Ave N/1st Ave S and Pasadena Ave corridors to allow customers a faster trip between Downtown St. Pete and St. Pete Beach.
+The first area of focus is the 1st Ave N/1st Ave S and Pasadena Ave corridors to allow customers a faster trip between Downtown St. Pete and St. Pete Beach(Beach to 'Burg).
 In the mid 2010s, concrete plans were presented for the county's first BRT route utilizing the aforementioned corridors.
 In 2019, the SunRunner name was given to the project and construction began in 2020.
 The SunRunner launched in October 2022.

 The SunRunner route operates on fifteen-minute intervals everyday from 6:00 a.m. to 8:00 p.m.
 Monday through Thursday.
 Buses continue to run on their full schedule until midnight on Friday and Saturday nights due to a program called Sunrunner after dark, launched in January 2025.
 The 1st Ave N, 1st Ave S, and Pasadena Ave corridors utilize dedicated bus lanes with stylized stations.
 Stylized stations are placed along Gulf Ave, however buses still mostly run in mixed traffic.
 The Sunrunner utilizes 40' Gillig BRT Plus buses.

 In October 2025, the Florida Department of Transportation removed the SunRunner's dedicated bus-only lane on the state-controlled Pasadena Avenue in South Pasadena, converting it back to a general traffic lane.
 The removal followed criticism from Governor Ron DeSantis and state Republican legislators, who argued the project was "anti-commuter."
 Transit officials opposed the decision, stating it would slow service and could jeopardize federal funding, while pointing to data showing the lanes had improved safety and travel times on other parts of the route.
 The lane removal prompted a formal ethics complaint from a transit activist, who alleged the action may have violated a 2024 state law requiring a traffic study and a public meeting before repurposing lanes.
 The complaint also questioned the validity of the crash data used by the Florida Department of Transportation to justify its decision.

+Connection to HART

+In addition to the cross-bay express routes, PSTA also provides connections to Hillsborough Area Regional Transit (HART) bus routes 16, 34, 35, and 39 via PSTA route 78 (78A).

 Connection to PCPT

-In addition to the cross-bay express routes, PSTA also provides connections to Pasco County Public Transportation (PCPT) bus routes 18 and 19 via PSTA routes 19 and 66.
+PSTA also provides connections to Pasco County Public Transportation (PCPT) bus route 19 via PSTA route 19.